iamdanielv/ollama_scripts/README.md

 ## Overview

-This repository provides a set of simple shell scripts to install, manage, and run Ollama and OpenWebUI on a Linux system with `systemd`.
+This repository provides a set of shell scripts to install, manage, and run Ollama and OpenWebUI on a Linux system with `systemd`, centered around a unified, interactive TUI.

 These scripts provide a user-friendly way to:

-1. 📦 Install/update Ollama
+1. 📦 Interactively manage local models (add, delete, update, run).
-2. 🌐 Configure network access (localhost vs. network)
+2. ⚙️ Manage the Ollama service (start, stop, restart, configure).
-3. ▶️⏸️ Manage the OpenWebUI service (start/stop/update)
+3. 🌐 Manage the OpenWebUI service (start, stop, update).
-4. 🛠️ Check system status and troubleshoot issues
+4. 🩺 Check system status and troubleshoot issues.

 ---